Canon 800D vs Canon M

 It is notable that the 800D offers wifi support, while the Canon M does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon M has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the 800D and the Canon M have been discontinued, but can regularly be found used on eBay.
+The Canon M was replaced by the Canon EOS M3, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 800D and the Canon M?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.